unkaval/VHH/compounds/docs/change_range_field.md

 ### ***change_range_field***
 Remaps one or more value from one range to another.
-Returns the result that has the same proportion along the interval between to_start and to_end as the input value has between from_start and from_end.
+Returns the result that has the same proportion along the interval between min and max as the input value has between old_min and old_max.
 The clamp option limits values that fall outside of the ranges.
 Works with scalar and vector fields.<br />

 ***
 ## Input